 Editor's Note: This is a transcript of an audio webcast presented on November 6, 2018.
+It was reviewed for rerelease in November 2022.

 Module 1: Introduction

 Dr. Anna Nowak-Węgrzyn: Welcome and thank you for joining the FPIES webcast.
 During the first module, I'll discuss what defines food protein-induced enterocolitis syndrome, or FPIES for short.
 I will review common symptoms and food triggers for this disorder, and I will differentiate FPIES from other major non-IgE-mediated food allergies.